-After two years of planning, in conjunction with continuous program evaluation and effectiveness enhancement, OWH stepped off Phase 1 “Secure the Program” of a 7-phase approach in February of 2017.
-This pilot program engaged Veterans, Active-Duty Military, and Military Family members with American Mustang horses.
-OWH currently operates out of Bull Valley Equestrian Center in Bull Valley, IL.
-Phase 1 has been successfully completed and is ongoing.
+After two years of planning, in conjunction with continuous program evaluation and effectiveness enhancement, the Operation Wild Horse Program was launched in 2017 under the 501c3 Non Profit Veterans R&R. This program engages Veterans, Active-Duty Military, and Military Family members with American Mustang horses.
+Operation Wild Horse currently operates out of Bull Valley Equestrian Center in Bull Valley, IL.

-The OWH curriculum consists of 6 platforms, 5 categories, and 32 services with 100’s of hands-on activities that assist with Military service-related challenges, such as, but not limited to: PTSD, TBI, moral injury, hypervigilance, transition and reintegration issues, deployment, military sexual trauma, substance abuse, depression, anxiety, and relationship/communication challenges.
-OWH Mustang Trainers are equine experts that are responsible for providing safe activities in a calm environment and guiding the participant.
-The Mustangs are responsible for nonverbal education and self-discovery via body language and Mustang-human interaction.
-People are most impressed by what they discover themselves, and OWH has built a successful program based on these principles and understanding.
-With this success, OWH has not only provided thousands of sessions and helped hundreds of Veterans, Active-Duty Military, and Military Families, but it is also featured in a documentary called “The Mustangs.”
-This documentary offers a first-hand look into the Veteran and Military families that come through our doors and the challenges they face, while also giving a glimpse of the healing powers associated with the wild American Mustang.
+The Operation Wild Horse curriculum consists of 6 platforms, 5 categories, and 32 services with 100’s of hands-on activities that assist with Military service-related challenges, such as, but not limited to: PTSD, TBI, moral injury, hyper-vigilance, transition and reintegration issues, deployment, military sexual trauma, depression, anxiety, and relationship & communication challenges.
+Operation Wild Horse has a 3 person team, The Mustang Trainers…….who are equine experts that are responsible for providing safe activities in a calm environment and guiding the participant, the Second team member is the Veteran Coordinator….. who is Responsible for once getting Veteran and Military Families involved to keep them involved, and the third team member is the Mustang Horse…. who is responsible for nonverbal education and self-discovery via body language and Mustang-human interaction.
+People are most impressed by what they themselves discover, and Operation Wild Horse has built a successful program based on these principles and understanding.
+With this success, Operation Wild Horse has not only provided thousands of sessions and helped hundreds of Veterans, Active-Duty Military, and Military Families, but it is also featured in a documentary called “The Mustangs -Americas Wild Horse” This documentary offers a first-hand look into the Veteran and Military families that come through our barn doors and the challenges they face, while also giving a glimpse of the healing powers associated with the American Mustang.

 Visit our Facebook page for more information